Configuring logging in a kubernetes cluster

 Note!
 We are using Basic Auth.
 Change your password. gateway.basicAuth.password

-Copy # disable service monitor from internal prometheus operator
+# disable service monitor from internal prometheus operator

 serviceMonitor: